 A selected history of chemistry with a study of the pioneers who developed the theories and techniques that have brought the science to its present position.
 May not be taken for credit toward the undergraduate major or minor in chemistry.

-Computer Science and Physics
+Department of Computer Science and Physics

-Chris Maggio, Interim Chair Assistant Professor (2008) 601.925.3213 maggio@mc.edu
+Chris Maggio, Chair Associate Professor (2008) 601.925.3213 maggio@mc.edu

-Tom Bennet

-Professor (1996)
+Tom Bennet Professor (1996) 601.925.3815 bennet@mc.edu

-601.925.3815

-bennet@mc.edu

 John Curtis Professor (2006) 601.925.3287 dcurtis@mc.edu